minhsangdotcom/Clean-Architecture_The-Template/README.md

 The default admin account <ins>username:</ins> <b>chloe.kim</b>, <ins>password</ins>: <b>Admin@123</b>

-Congrat! you are all set up :tada: :tada: :tada: :clap:
+Congrats! you are all set up :tada: :tada: :tada: :clap:

 ## 8.2.
 Basic Usage

 ### 8.2.1.
 Authorize

-To Achieve this, let's add RequireAuth on minimal api, permissions parameter is string and Each permission is seperated by comma like "create:user,update:user".
+To Achieve this, let's add RequireAuth on minimal api, permissions parameter is string and Each permission is separated by comma like "create:user,update:user".

 ```csharp
 app.MapPost(Router.UserRoute.Users, HandleAsync)